List of Coronation Street characters introduced in 2004: Warren Baldwin

 Warren Baldwin, played by Danny Young.
 Warren is the youngest member of the Baldwin family.
 He is the half-brother of Jamie Baldwin (Rupert Hill) and son of Danny (Bradley Walsh) and Frankie Baldwin (Debra Stephenson).
 He arrives on the Street to live with his parents after being kicked out of his football club.
 His mother was disappointed when she found out about this as she had hopes of his fame and fortune.
-Candice Stowe (Nikki Sanderson) later finds out that he is no longer a footballer and that Warren had been telling lies to impress her, resulting in Candice dumping him.
+Candice Stowe (Nikki Sanderson) later wrongfully finds out that he is no longer a footballer and that Warren had been telling lies to impress her, resulting in Candice dumping him.
 Later Warren joins Weatherfield County FC, and Candice decides that she wants to give him another chance.
-In July 2005, Warren leaves the Street to launch his football career and start a new life in Spain, leaving Candice behind after they split up again.
+In July 2005, Warren leaves the Street to launch his football career and start a new life in Spain.

 He makes a surprise return to Weatherfield on 20 November 2006 when he is back in England for trials with Port Vale, which he fails.
 Warren moves to Spain again, and in early December 2006 his mother goes to visit him to see if he has heard from father Danny who had left Weatherfield and disappeared.
 She also reveals her affair with Jamie to him, a revelation which results in Warren falling out with his mother.

 Kelly Crabtree

 Kelly Louise Crabtree, played by Tupele Dorgu, the character first appeared onscreen during the episode airing on 6 September 2004.
 On 6 November 2009 it was announced that Tupele Dorgu had decided not to renew her contract which meant that her character would depart the show in March 2010.
 She made her last appearance on 19 March 2010.
 Karen heads to work and is waiting outside the factory and starts talking to Kelly Crabtree, a machinist at Underworld who is leaving as she is getting married.
 Karen tells Kelly that she will buy her a drink at lunchtime in the Rovers.
 Kelly comments about there being a clique and Karen says that Underworld is too small for that.
 Karen leaves her partner Steve and lets Sonia, Janice, Kelly and Hayley have a look through her stuff and pick what they want.
 Kelly is back after not getting married.
 Her husband-to-be slept with her chief bridesmaid after catching her with a cocktail waiter.
 Kelly asks Danny for her job back but is told she has been replaced by Sean.
 Danny winds Kelly and Sean up about who can have the job then tells them that they can both work at Underworld.
 In 2005, Kelly starts seeing Lloyd Mullaney (Craig Charles) but after she finds out he is cheating on her, she puts laxatives in his drink.
 Lloyd is rushed to hospital but recovers.
 Kelly later admits that she put the laxatives in his drink and they break up.
-Later, Lloyd wants to reconcile but she isn't prepared to forgive his cheating.
+Later, Lloyd wants to reconcile but she is not prepared to forgive his cheating.